Ten Healthy and Tasty Indian-Inspired Breakfast Recipes

-7. Cucumber Pudding
+7. Cucumber Pudding (Idli)

 Cucumber is a rich source of vitamin K, molybdenum, and pantothenic acid.
-Also, it contains copper, potassium, manganese, vitaminC, phosphorus, magnesium, biotin, and vitamin B1.
+Also, it contains copper, potassium, manganese, vitamin C, phosphorus, magnesium, biotin, and vitamin B1.
 It has nutrients like silica that aid in nail health.

-Making cucumber Pudding: It is very easy to make this recipe.
-Combine a heaped cup of grated cucumber (I removed the skin before grating), 3 tablespoons fine wheat semolina, a teaspoon rice semolina, one tablespoon powdered jaggery, half a cup grated coconut, and half teaspoon salt.
+- It is very easy to make this recipe.
+Combine the ingredients in a mixing bowl.
 The water from the cucumber may not be sufficient.
 Add some water if needed.
-The batter should be thick in consistency.
-Rest it for five minutes.
+The batter should have a thick consistency.

 8. Carrot Crepe/Dosa